aisc-org/aisc-model-viewer/src/wf-truss/calculations.md

 ============

-This page demonstrates calculations to determine the design strength of the diagonal wide flange members and their connection to the gusset plates.
+This page demonstrates calculations to determine the design strength of the diagonal wide-flange members and their connection to the gusset plates.
 $\newcommand{\inch}{~{\rm{in.}}}
  \newcommand{\kips}{~{\rm{kips}}}
  \newcommand{\ksi}{~{\rm{ksi}}}